phoe/amb/README.md

 # AMB

 This is an implementation of John McCarthy's ambiguous operator written in portable Common Lisp.

 The `amb` operator implements a system which is capable of automatically searching for a set of values for variables (henceforth called *ambiguous variables*) for which a set of constraints is satisfied.

-The `amb` operator and its example use are described in detail in [Structure and Interpretation of Computer Programs Chapter 4.3 (Nondeterministic Computing)](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-28.html).
+The operator and its example use are described in detail in

-## Manual
+[Structure and Interpretation of Computer Programs Chapter 4.3 (Nondeterministic Computing)](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-28.html).

 See the [manual](MANUAL.md) and the [SICP test cases](test-sicp.lisp) for examples.